-Home & Garden Home If You Like Spicy Mustard, Thank a Caterpillar By Russell McLendon Senior Writer University of Georgia Russell McLendon is a science journalist who covers a wide range of topics about the natural environment, humans, and other wildlife. our editorial process Updated February 18, 2021 The larvae of cabbage butterflies have forced some plants to evolve elaborate chemical defenses.
+Home & Garden Home We Owe Spicy Mustard to an 'Arms Race' Between Plants and Insects, Study Shows By Russell McLendon Russell McLendon Writer University of Georgia Russell McLendon is a science writer with expertise in the natural environment, humans, and wildlife.
+He holds degrees in journalism and environmental anthropology.
+Learn about our editorial process Updated February 18, 2021 The larvae of cabbage butterflies have forced some plants to evolve elaborate chemical defenses.
 (Photo: Sam Fraser-Smith/Flickr) Share Twitter Pinterest Email Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Mustard is a summertime staple in the U.S., from the yellow spread on hot dogs to the piquant greens in salads.
 But while people have eaten it in various forms for several thousand years, its tang has a much longer — and less benign — history.
 The origins of mustard, along with related foods like horseradish and wasabi, date back nearly 90 million years.
 As a new study explains, they're the result of an "arms race" between plants and insects that's been going on since the age of dinosaurs.
 Despite humans' taste for mustard, it evolved as a pest deterrent.
 Mustard plants start by making compounds known as glucosinolates, which in turn produce pungent mustard oils when chewed or crushed.
 This was prompted by relentless nibbling from butterfly larvae, but as caterpillars evolved new ways to cut the mustard, plants had to up the ante — thus growing zestier and zestier over time.
 The new study, published in the Proceedings of the National Academy of Sciences, sheds light on the genetics behind this co-evolution of butterflies and Brassicaceae, a plant family that includes more than 3,000 spicy species.
 "We found the genetic evidence for an arms race between plants like mustards, cabbage, and broccoli and insects like cabbage butterflies," says co-author and University of Missouri biologist Chris Pires in a statement.
 Glucosinolates let mustard plants repel leaf-eating insects without stopping pollinators.
 (Photo: Sharad Gupta/Flickr) Mustard and catch-up Plants began evolving glucosinolates sometime in the late Cretaceous Period, and eventually diversified to produce more than 120 varieties.
 These compounds are highly toxic to most insects, but certain species evolved ways to catch up with mustard by detoxifying the plants' chemical defenses.
 This is an example of co-evolution, in which two species can mutually influence the way each other evolves.
 It was first revealed by scientists in a famous 1964 study, but the new research offers details on how it happened — and how humans might leverage this relationship for more than just a spicy condiment.
 The researchers used genomes of nine Brassicaceae plants to make an evolutionary family tree, letting them see when new defenses emerged.
 They compared that with the family trees of nine butterfly species, revealing three big evolutionary waves over 80 million years in which plants debuted defenses and insects adapted.
 "We found that the origin of brand-new chemicals in the plant arose through gene duplications that encode novel functions rather than single mutations," says Pat Edger, a former postdoctoral researcher at University of Missouri and lead author of the study.
 "Given sufficient amounts of time, the insects repeatedly developed counter defenses and adaptations to these new plant defenses."
 Cabbage butterflies lay their eggs on host plants, giving larvae an easy meal after hatching.
 (Photo: siamesepuppy/Flickr) The spice of life The pressure of this rivalry led to more biodiversity, of both plants and insects, than in other groups without the same back-and-forth battles.
 It also led to the spicy flavors now enjoyed by modern humans, although we're starting to discover our debt to these caterpillars and plants may be even greater than we thought.
 For one, learning the secrets of natural insect deterrents might help farmers protect crops without synthetic pesticides.
 "If we can harness the power of genetics and determine what causes these copies of genes," Pires says, "we could produce plants that are more pest-resistant to insects that are co-evolving with them."
-And despite their effects on insects, mustard and its relatives also offer notable health benefits for humans who eat them.
-Mustard seeds are high in selenium and magnesium, for example, and research suggests the glucosinolates in both mustard greens and seeds may reduce the risk of heart disease and even fight cancer.